Preschool programs funded or administered by a local educational agency (LEA)

 Head Start and Early Head Start

-- Children experiencing homelessness are categorically eligible for Head Start.
-Head Start programs must work to locate and recruit homeless children; for example, by collaborating with service providers and reserving slots for homeless children.
+- Children experiencing homelessness are categorically eligible for Head Start (preschool) and Early Head Start (infants and toddlers).
+Programs must locate and recruit homeless children and prioritize them for enrollment, and may reserve up to 3% of their capacity for homeless children.
 Homeless children can start attending without proof of age or immunizations.

 Child Care Subsidies

 - States must prioritize children experiencing homelessness for child care services.
-Families can start receiving services while working to assemble immunization, health and safety, and eligibility documents.
-Child care subsidy agencies must do specific outreach to homeless families and improve their access to child care.
+Children can begin attending while the family works to assemble immunization, health and safety, and eligibility documents.
+Child care subsidy agencies must do specific outreach to identify and enroll homeless families and improve their access to child care.

-- The MIECHV program gives pregnant women and families, particularly those considered at-risk, necessary resources and skills to raise children who are physically, socially, and emotionally healthy and ready to learn.
+- Home visiting programs give pregnant women and families, particularly those considered at-risk, access to resources and parenting supports to raise children who are physically, socially, and emotionally healthy and ready for school.

 Support for Young Children with Developmental Delays or Disabilities